List of Warner Bros. cartoons with Blue Ribbon reissues: Cartoons with original technical credits restored on DVD/Blu-ray

 "A Wild Hare", reissued as "The Wild Hare", had its original credits present for The Golden Age of Looney Tunes Volume 4, though the opening titles were just recreations.
 The original opening titles were restored for the Warner Bros.
-Home Entertainment Academy Awards Animation Collection.
+Home Entertainment Academy Awards Animation Collection (although the rings and shield were sourced from "A Gander at Mother Goose" due to the original print with the original titles being damaged).

-A copy of "Bone Sweet Bone" with the original titles exists.
+The original titles for "Bone Sweet Bone" are known to exist.
 However, the original copy with the original titles has problems of its own, as split cuts in this copy cut out the ending lines from when the dog says, "If you think for a moment that this little incident is going to upset me--" then it cuts to him freaking out.
 The rest of his line, "you're absolutely right", is missing in the original title print.
-The Blue Ribbon print does not have these split-cuts.
-In 2020, the Blue Ribbon titles were restored for HBO Max.
+The Blue Ribbon print does not have these split cuts.
+The original titles only survive on a badly-damaged print that is not 35mm.
+Hence, the Blue Ribbon titles for the short were restored instead.

-The original titles for "The Merry Old Soul", "September in the Rain", "Tweetie Pie", "Tale of Two Mice", "House Hunting Mice", "Doggone Cats", "I Taw a Putty Tat", "Daffy Dilly", "Mouse Menace" and "Life with Feathers" all are known to exist.
-However, Warner Bros. does not restore 8mm or 16mm prints, and many of these shorts only have their original titles in 8mm or 16mm versions.
+The original titles for "The Merry Old Soul", "September in the Rain", "Tweetie Pie", "Tale of Two Mice", "House Hunting Mice", "Doggone Cats", "I Taw a Putty Tat", "Daffy Dilly", "Mouse Menace", "Life with Feathers", and "Of Thee I Sting" all are known to exist.
+However, Warner Bros. does not restore 8mm or 16mm prints, and many of these shorts only have their original titles in 8mm or 16mm versions, including black-and-white prints.
 Hence, the Blue Ribbon titles for many of these were restored instead.